 Painful periods and menstrual cramps: what's normal for their body?

 Like snowflakes, no two periods are alike.
-Everyone has a different normal, so take some time to figure out what that means for you!
-Keep track of your period, when it starts, when it ends, how heavy your flow is, and how you feel emotionally and physically.
-There are a ton of apps that can help you do this like Clue and Flo.
+Everyone has a different normal, so take some time to figure out what that means for your teen!
+Encourage them to keep track of their period -- when it starts, when it ends, how heavy the flow is, and how they feel emotionally and physically.
+This will help provide clarity on what is normal period pain for them, and what does severe pain feel like?

 Find online resources and communities

 If your teen has questions about their menstrual health, Kt's blog The Rag has a bunch of period resources to get you rolling to answer their questions.
 To get started, you can click here for some info about PMS, and another about mental health on their period.

 The internet is an amazing first step and a great opportunity to ask questions to people in the same boat.
 For example, what are the best natural pain relievers for menstrual cramps?

 Even social media apps like TikTok can be a great tool for accessing info from medical professionals like gynecologist Dr. Staci.